minionrt/default-minion/README.md

 # Reference Agent

-autominion is an open-source project aiming to connect software engineering tools with AI agents through a common interface.
+minionrt is an open-source project aiming to connect software engineering tools with AI agents through a common interface.
-This repository contains the source code for a reference agent that speaks the autominion protocol.
+This repository contains the source code for a reference agent that speaks the minionrt protocol.

 > [!WARNING]
 > This project is in an early state of development.